- Purchase the complete Expat Arrivals Ottawa Guide (PDF)

 Ottawa is a patchwork of different neighbourhoods, each with its own unique style and characteristics.
 From young professional expats climbing the corporate ladder to those arriving with their children, there are areas and suburbs in Ottawa to suit expats of all kinds.

 The decision on where to live in Ottawa plays a central role in allowing expats to settle into their new life in the city.
-Luckily for new arrivals, Ottawa is very welcoming.
+Luckily for new arrivals, Ottawa is a welcoming and hospitable city.
 Particularly in the more suburban locations, expats will find that the locals are quick to get new residents involved in the community.

-ByWard Market lies in the heart of Ottawa’s city centre and is popular with young professionals because of its proximity to most office buildings and entertainment facilities.
+ByWard Market lies in the heart of Ottawa’s city centre and is popular with young professionals thanks to its proximity to office buildings and entertainment facilities.
 Most of the accommodation in ByWard Market comes in the form of high-rise apartment complexes.

 The area is full of trendy bars and restaurants and much of the city’s nightlife is centred here.
 Those who enjoy cultural activities will be close to some of Ottawa’s best art galleries and museums in ByWard Market.
 Residents of this area have the opportunity to spend time relaxing by the river or in one of the city’s green parks.